datreant/datreant/docs/bundles.rst

 distinguishing features, and Bundles can use them directly to filter their members.

+.. note:: For a refresher on using tags with individual Treants, see
+          :ref:`Tags_guide`.
+Everything that applies to using tags with individual Treants applies to using them in aggregate with Bundles.

 The aggregated tags for all members in a Bundle are accessible via :attr:`datreant.core.Bundle.tags`.
 Just calling this property gives a view of the tags present in every member Treant::